How to Get Past a Weight-Loss Plateau

 Celebrate all your successes

-Remember that your journey isn’t just about a number on the scale.
-Non-scale victories—such as getting better sleep, achieving a healthier blood sugar level, and having more energy to get through your busy days—are important forms of progress.
+While weighing yourself regularly can help you reach your goals, remember that your journey isn’t just about numbers.
+Other victories—such as getting better sleep, drinking more water, building muscle with a strength-training program, and just having more energy to get through your busy days—are important signs of progress.
 Celebrate them and keep moving forward!